 I’m reading Songspirals: Sharing Women’s Wisdom of Country through Songlines by Gay’wu Group of Women from North East Arnhem Land in the Northern Territory, and the connection to land through song is something I’ve been thinking about, and re-connecting to the music of the North East of England.
 I’ve been listening to Kathryn Tickell’s music with northumbrian pipes.
 Her Water of Tyne album is great.
 I sang The Water of Tyne at the event.

-The Women’s Night of Spirituality event begins at 29 minutes on the recording and I’m on around 1:08.
+The Women’s Night of Spirituality event is recorded at the link below and I’m on around 41 mins.